Liamdadude/Z-Programming-Language/README.md

 # Z (Zoom) Programming Language
 ## What is Zoom?
-Zoom is a Object-Oriented Programming Language.
+Zoom is a Object-Oriented Programming Language Designed to be Simple and Powerful.

 ## Whats special about zoom?
 - Everything is included!
 No messing with packages!